Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Simulations

 \section{Simulations}

-In this section, we conduct numerical simulations for $2:1$ resonance to verify the different regimes and criteria analytically derived in the previous section.
-The numerical setup is described in Sec. \ref{sec:code}.
-The comparison between simulations and analysis at two extreme mass ratios is presented in Sec. \ref{sec:illustration}, and the extrapolation for any mass ratio is discussed in Sec. \ref{sec:compare}.
+In this section, we conduct numerical simulations to verify the aforementioned analytical criteria.
+The numerical setup is described in Section \ref{sec:code}.
+We first test the $2$:$1$ resonance for planets with extreme mass ratios in Section \ref{sec:illustration}, and then extend the analysis for planets with arbitrary mass ratios in Section \ref{sec:compare}.
+Other first-order resonances are investigated in Section \ref{sec:j_vary}.